Tim Anderson (baseball): Personal life

-Anderson and his wife, Bria (nee Evans), have two daughters.
-Their first daughter was born in 2016 and their second was born in 2019.
-The family reside in Chicago year-round.
+Anderson and his wife, Bria (née Evans), have two daughters and a son.
+As of 2020, the family resided in Chicago year-round.
+In 2023, he acknowledged that he fathered a son outside of his marriage.

-In 2017, Anderson's best friend was shot and killed in Tuscaloosa; they were both godfathers to each others' daughters.
+In 2017, Anderson's best friend was shot and killed in Tuscaloosa; they were godfathers to each other's daughters.
 This inspired Anderson to create a charitable foundation, called Anderson's League of Leaders, with the goal of supporting children in school and at home.
 The foundation financially supports interventions in various causes, including bullying and gun violence.
-Anderson has been known for doing charity work around the south and west sides of Chicago which he calls his "adopted hometown".
+Anderson has been known for doing charity work around the south and west sides of Chicago, which he calls his "adopted hometown".
 In 2019, Anderson brought 75 kids from the south side of Chicago to the theater to watch the film 42 (2013), a biopic about baseball player Jackie Robinson.